ACT OF GOD INSURANCE CLAIMS IN TEXAS

 Homeowner’s Insurance Coverage

 Depending on your type of homeowners insurance, you receive different types of coverage.
 The most common type of homeowners insurance is HO-3.
 This basically insures your home for all damages, except those specifically excluded.
-However, more limited policies, such as HO-2 or HO-1 tend to cover only perils listed within the policy, and nothing else.
-Your particular insurance company might even include some Acts of God in all of their policies, while excluding others in all policies.
+However, more limited policies, such as HO-2 or HO-1, tend to cover only perils listed within the policy, and nothing else.
+Your particular insurance provider might even include some Acts of God in all of their policies, while excluding others in all policies.

 Lastly, it is important to note that insurance companies exist to make a profit.
-Therefore, if they can find a source for your damage other than a natural disaster, they will certainly try.
+Therefore, if they can find a source for your property damage other than a natural disaster, they will certainly try.
 For the best chance at winning compensation against insurance companies, you need the Houston insurance claim attorneys at Reich & Binstock.

-Is Act of God Covered by Car Insurance?
+Is an Act of God Covered by Car Insurance?

 In general, your automobile insurance probably includes Act of God insurance.
 It falls under comprehensive coverage, which pays for damages to your vehicle that result from anything other than a collision.